flatcar-archive/flatcar-docs/docs/provisioning/sysext/_index.md

 From Flatcar 3510.2.0, it is possible to use the `systemd-sysupdate` tool that covers the task of downloading newer versions of your sysext image at runtime from a location you specify.

-Here is an example using Butane:
+Here is a long example using Butane, the shorter recommended usage example for consuming `sysext-bakery` images is in the [sysext-bakery README](https://github.com/flatcar/sysext-bakery#consuming-the-published-images):
 ```yaml
 # butane < config.yaml > config.json
 # ./flatcar_production_qemu.sh -i ./config.json